vladiim/heuro/_drafts/emails/seventeen.md

 ### Attention or retention?

-I was lucky enough to attend [Marketo's conference][marketo] last week.
+I attended [Marketo's conference][marketo] last week.
 I was happy to see a theme reiterated by the most engaging speaks - that marketing is becoming a revenue centre rather than a cost centre.
 The marketing to sales food chain has collapsed.
 The funnel is randomising across an omnichannel environment.
 We are in a customer-led economy.
 This all ladders up to one thing, marketing have an increasingly important place in business.

 The shift won't just happen.
 It will take marketers who are willing to move from focusing on consumer attention to customer retention.
 These marketers will need to drive change in organisations that don't want to change.